microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-protected-apis.md

 * [Get message in chat](/graph/api/chatmessage-get?view=graph-rest-beta) using [application permissions](auth/auth-concepts.md#microsoft-graph-permissions)

 To request access to these protected APIs, complete the following [request form](http://aka.ms/teamsgraph/requestaccess).
-We review access requests weekly (reading the requests on Wednesdays and deploy approvals on Fridays).
+We review access requests weekly (reading the requests on Wednesdays and deploying approvals on Fridays).
 If you would like to provide information in addition to the form, you can contact [teamsAppPerms@microsoft.com](mailto:teamsAppPerms@microsoft.com).